Seth-arc/aidcraft/DEVELOPMENT_GUIDE.md

 2. Look for unoptimized loops or calculations
 3. Verify event listener cleanup
 4. Check for memory leaks using browser tools
-5. Optimize asset loading and caching
+5. Optimize asset loading with proper caching

+### Cross-Browser Compatibility

+1. Test on multiple browsers during development
+2. Use feature detection instead of browser detection
+3. Provide fallbacks for newer JavaScript features
+4. Check for CSS prefix requirements
+5. Test on both desktop and mobile browsers